rabbitmq/rabbitmq-website/site/ssl.md

 Thus it is possible to create an encrypted TLS connection _without_ having to verify certificates.
 Client libraries usually support both modes of operation.

-When peer verification is enabled, it is common for clients to also check whether the the hostname of the server they are connecting to matches one of two fields in the server certificate: the [SAN (Subject Alternative Name)](https://en.wikipedia.org/wiki/Subject_Alternative_Name)
+When peer verification is enabled, it is common for clients to also check whether the hostname of the server they are connecting to matches one of two fields in the server certificate: the [SAN (Subject Alternative Name)](https://en.wikipedia.org/wiki/Subject_Alternative_Name)